-Companies involved in public health care programs are often the subject of fraud and abuse investigations.
+We, along with all other companies involved in public health care programs are the subject of fraud and abuse investigations from time to time.
 The regulations and contractual requirements applicable to participants in these public sector programs are complex and subject to change.
 Violations of fraud and abuse laws applicable to us could result in civil monetary penalties, criminal fines and imprisonment, and/or exclusion from participation in Medicaid, Medicare, TRICARE, VA and other federal health care programs and federally funded state health programs.
 Fraud and abuse prohibitions encompass a wide range of activities, including kickbacks for referral of members, billing for unnecessary medical services, improper marketing and violations of patient privacy rights.
-These fraud and abuse laws include the federal False Claims Act, which prohibits the known filing of a false claim or the known use of false statements to obtain payment from the federal government.
-Many states have false claim act statutes that closely resemble the federal False Claims Act.
+These fraud and abuse laws include the federal False Claims Act, which prohibits the known filing of a false claim or the known use of false statements to obtain payment from the federal government and the federal Anti-kickback statute, which prohibits the payment or receipt of remuneration to induce referrals or recommendations of healthcare items or services.
+Many states have false claim act and anti-kickback statutes that closely resemble the federal False Claims Act and the federal Anti-kickback statute.
 In addition, the Deficit Reduction Act of 2005 encouraged states to enact state-versions of the federal False Claims Act that establish liability to the state for false and fraudulent Medicaid claims and that provide for, among other things, claims to be filed by qui tam relators.
-Federal and state governments have made investigating and prosecuting health care fraud and abuse a priority.
-In the event we fail to comply with the extensive federal and state fraud and abuse laws, our business, reputation, results of operations, financial position and cash flows could be materially and adversely affected.
+Federal and state fraud and abuse laws, our business, reputation, results of operations, financial position and cash flows could be materially and adversely affected.